sjml/python-paper/README.md

     * `class_name`: like "Introduction to Philosophy" or whatever
     * `professor`: the person what teaches the class
 * `target_word_count`: if not null, will be graphed as a green line on the progress image
-* `sources`: An array of paths to BibTeX (`.bib`) files that contain citation data exported from Zotero, for example.
+* `sources`: An array of paths to BibTeX (`.bib`) or CSL JSON files that contain citation data exported from Zotero, for example.
 If present and non-empty, [`pandoc` will be given these files in an effort to process citations](https://pandoc.org/MANUAL.html#citations).
 * `vulgate_cite_key`: if citing a Bible with the translation listed as `"Vulgatam"`, you need to specify a citation key for the initial footnote.
 If you're not dealing with the Vulgate, you don't need to worry about this!

 ### output-specific variables